Avishek3/Avishek3.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. from the Department of Computer Science and Engineering at the Ohio State University, Columbus, Ohio, USA in 2023.
-Subsequently, I joined Nokia Bell Labs as a Research Scientist.
-I specialized is in Wireless Communication & Sensing.
-His research focuses on developing novel systems and software that can enrich the reliability, throughput and diversity of wireless communication and introduce novel sensing systems.
+Subsequently, I joined as a Research Scientist in the Decentralized Systems Research group at [Nokia Bell Labs](https://www.bell-labs.com/about/researcher-profiles/avishek-1-banerjee/) in Murray Hill, NJ.

-I design trustworthy, accessible, and sustainable wireless sensing systems for health, privacy, safety, and sustainability.
+Avishek's research interest spans on wireless sensing, wireless communication and signal processing with the focus on developing innovative sensing and communication systems and physics-based machine learning models to improve wireless applications.

 My research is driven by my curiosity to explore science and technology and solve challenging technical and societal problems in real-world settings.
 I work across machine learning, signal processing, hardware, and optimization to design and build intelligent systems for real-world applications.
 I made multiple inventions including safe human-vehicles-pavement interaction, accessible health computing tools for healthy diapering and dysphagia, human behavior understanding like stalking vehicle detection and privacy-preserving human activity recognition, sustainable infrastructure such as rearchitected MIMO-PLC for Internet connectivity and wall crack detection, and trustworthy IoT such as location privacy protection for WiFi users and ubiquitous IoT device detection, fingerprinting, and state probing